In this part of the “creating advanced coupon campaigns series”, we describe how to leverage customer segments in coupon campaign experiments.

 The filter will work on a custom metadata property, “currency”.

-When it’s ready, go to the campaign wizard, go through the first 3 stages where you define the campaign parameters and stop at the 4th step.
-This is where we’ll use the segment; just select your group under the “Customer” section.
+When it’s ready, go to the campaign creator, go through the first 3 stages where you define the campaign parameters and stop at the 4th step.
+This is where we’ll use the segment; just select your group under the “Add validation rules" section.

 That’s it.
 Submit the form, publish the code and wait for redemptions.
 If the customer comes from another country, the redemption will fail: